antonrh/anydi/docs/usage.md

 ## Providers

-Providers are the backbone of `PyxDI`.
+Providers are the backbone of `AnyDI`.
 A provider is a function or a class that returns an instance of a specific type.
 Once a provider is registered with `Container`, it can be used to resolve dependencies throughout the application.

 ### Registering Providers